Collect from buyers. Control when money is released. Pay sellers at scale.

 Platform keeps 10 as commission

 Mamo provides the collection + payout rails.
-Your platform defines the split logic and when payouts happen.
+Your platform defines your pricing and commercial agreements.

 B) Escrow-like flows using “Hold Funds & Charge Later”